-In the end Brenda gave Rodney a $1 Scratchers® ticket from the California Lottery’s newest game – California Lucky for Life.
-It turned out to the best gift she could have given him.
+In the end, Brenda gave Rodney a $1 Scratchers® ticket from the California Lottery’s newest game – California Lucky for Life.
+It turned out to be the best gift she could have given him.

-She had won a free ticket on a Scratchers game she purchased the previous week, and decided that she’d give the ticket to her husband as his valentine’s gift.
+She had won a free ticket to a Scratchers game she purchased the previous week and decided that she’d give the ticket to her husband as his valentine’s gift.

 She went to a local convenience store and picked up a $1 California Lucky for Life Scratchers ticket.
 Rodney picks up the story and says: “After she bought it, she walked outside and felt compelled to see if she won me anything or not.
 Brenda scratched the ticket, saw it was a winner, and then had to ask the retailer “is this for real?”
 Brenda rang Rodney and told him the news and asked if he could come home.
 Rodney told his boss, he had a family emergency and left his security job for the day.